 2. Hidden Spring Lavender Farm – Skillman, NJ

-End your trip at Hidden Spring by visiting the farm’s family of alpacas.
-Guests can even make reservations online to walk and feed these adorable animals during their visit.
-Unlike other lavender farms in New Jersey, Hidden Spring is open all year round.
+Before leaving, stop by to meet the farm’s friendly alpacas.
+Guests can even book a session online to walk and feed them during their visit.
+Unlike most lavender farms in New Jersey, Hidden Spring is open year-round.

 3. Orchard View Lavender Farm – Port Murray, NJ

 In addition to its mental health benefits, lavender’s distinct floral taste pairs well in many recipes.
-At Orchard View Lavender Farm, the flowers’ unique flavor is infused into delicious seasonal sweets only available at their shop; all sweet treats are made from the English and French lavender planted right on the farm.
-Lavender honey ice cream, a customer favorite, has returned for the summer season along with their new lavender raspberry flavor.
-Additionally, chocolate lavender and lemon lavender cupcakes have recently been introduced to the menu.
+At Orchard View Lavender Farm, that unique flavor is infused into seasonal sweets made from English and French lavender grown right on the farm—available only at their on-site shop.

 4. Happy Day Farm – Manalapan, NJ